 5. Trick your nose, too!

 Taste buds are only half of the equation.
 If you really want to satisfy that cookie craving, you have to get your nose involved, too!
-Try this easy trick to make your house smell like fall.
+Try these easy tricks to make your house smell like the holidays .
 The aroma from the oranges and cinnamon coupled with a teaspoon of almond butter really helps curb those cravings.
 Trust me, you’ll be surprised by how well it works!

 6. Make holiday shopping healthier